 Please call today to learn what you could include in your theme park accident compensation claim.

 Let’s now take a look at what level of compensation could be paid for injuries sustained in a theme park.
 To do so, please take a look at the compensation calculator below.
 It uses data from the Judicial College to provide a compensation range for many different types of injuries.
 The data from the Judicial College is used by courts and legal professionals when deciding upon compensation levels.

 Each theme park compensation claim is unique.
 As such, these figures cannot be guaranteed as, even if your claim is successful, you might receive less or more than the figures listed.
 If you decide to claim, your solicitor will explain the amount they’ll claim for once your injuries have been properly assessed.

 When claiming compensation for an accident in a theme park, you will need to begin within the relevant time limit.
 For adults, that will generally be a 3-year period from the date you were injured.
 If you try to claim after this, you are likely to be statute-barred and won’t be compensated.

 If your child is injured in a theme park, the 3-year limitation period will not apply until they turn 18.
 Parents and other responsible adults can become a litigation friend and claim on behalf of their child at any time before their 18th birthday.
 The claims process is slightly different but is something our solicitors can help with on a No Win No Fee basis.

 More information on what a litigation friend is can be found here.

 Our advice is to start your claim as early as possible to allow yourself and our solicitors plenty of time to gather the evidence required to support your claim.
 If you’d like to know more about how long you have to claim, please do get in touch.

-To make theme park compensation claims as easy as possible, our personal injury solicitors will try to handle everything for you.
+To make theme park accident claims as easy as possible, our personal injury solicitors will try to handle everything for you.
 If your case is taken on, they will: